Him188/maven-central-publish/README.md

 ### Pack credentials once, use anywhere

-You can pack your Sonatype and PGP keys once, then use it around any projects directly.
+You can pack your Sonatype and GPG keys once, then use it around any projects directly.
 You can add it into your global gradle.properties or store in GitHub secretes for Actions.

 ### Automatic configuration for usual Java and Kotlin projects